denggaoshan/agent-maker/README.md

 # Agent Maker
-Quickly create an artificial intelligence robot.
+You can quickly create robots by simply writing some configuration files in toml format.

-# Requirement
+# Install Requirement
-install requirement
 ```
 pip install -r requirements.txt
 ```

-# How to make your own agent
+# Make Your Own Agent

 you can see agents/robot.toml: